Smart technologies explained: AI, IoT, blockchain, smart homes, and more

 Big Data

-Big Data is not about the data – it is about the value that can be extracted from the data: the harvesting of raw data from multiple, disparate sources, storing it for use by analytics programs, and using it to derive value from the data in entirely new ways.
+Big Data is not about the data – it is about the value that can be extracted from the data: the harvesting of raw data from multiple, disparate sources, storing it for use by analytics programs, and using it to derive value in entirely new ways.

 Blockchain Explained

-Although it started with Bitcoin, blockchain technology will go way beyond cryptocurrencies and enable voting systems, anti-counterfeiting, supply chain security, medical records, smart contracts, and much more.
+Although it started with Bitcoin, blockchain technology extends well beyond cryptocurrencies to enable voting systems, anti-counterfeiting, supply chain security, medical records management, smart contracts, and much more.

 Understanding Smart Contracts